loforteg/ECON622-PS4/README.md

 You can find more material about this on [Quantitative Economics - Version Control](https://julia.quantecon.org/more_julia/version_control.html).

-It's my first time using GitHub: fingers crossed!
+It is my first time using GitHub.
+Fingers crossed!

 ## Exercise 1a - ''Git, GitHub, and Version Control''